graphql/composite-schemas-wg/rfcs/SubschemaComposability.md

 For a given set of subschemas, it may be possible to generate a valid `composite schema` that contains all GraphQL elements of all of the individual subschemas.
-This set of subchemas is then considered to be `composable`.
+This set of subschemas is then considered to be `composable`.
 Inversely, it may be impossible to generate a valid composite schema containing all of the GraphQL elements of a given set of subschemas; this set of subschemas is considered `not composable`.